Why the Plastic Bottle is an Untenable Concept

 Bottled water is less regulated than tap water.

-The quality of bottled water underlies lower regulations than tap water: While the public water supply is regulated by the Environmental Protection Agency, which requires multiple daily test for bacteria, bottled water is regulated by the Food and Drug Administration, thus only requires weekly testing.
+The quality of bottled water underlies lower regulations than tap water: While the public water supply is regulated by the Environmental Protection Agency, which requires multiple daily tests for bacteria, bottled water is regulated by the Food and Drug Administration, thus only requires weekly testing.
 These results do not have to be reported to the Agency, the states or to the public.

 Last but not least, studies found that the substance Bisphenol A (BPA), which is contained in PET and HDPE plastic bottles, can be detected in 90% of human bodies.
 Health issues that are linked to BPA include among others reproductive disorders, change of hormones, heart disease, and diabetes.